open-telemetry/opentelemetry-js-contrib/plugins/node/opentelemetry-instrumentation-bunyan/examples/README.md

 }
 ```

-There are two separate Bunyan instrumentation functionalities.
+There are two separate Bunyan instrumentation features.
 The first, called
-"log injection", is that Bunyan log records emitted in the context of a tracing
+"log correlation", is that Bunyan log records emitted in the context of a tracing
 span will include `trace_id` and `span_id` fields that can be used for
 correlating with collected tracing data.